jmkryzanski/jmkryzanski.github.io/index.md

 ### Projects

 [Language Learning Website](https://jon-languages.herokuapp.com/)
 Language learning website with both grammar reference articles and a trivia game to help users learn words in context in foreign languages.
 Backend was developed in Django and frontend in HTML/CSS/Bootstrap and Javascript.
-Other features incrude user accounts and profiles, CRUD operations, and level progression for trivia lessons.
+Other features incrude authentication and authorization, CRUD operations, and level progression for trivia lessons.
+Deployed to Heroku.

 ---
 [New Britain Cares Website](https://www.nbcaresct.com/)